isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **Introduction**
 Welcome to the wonderful world of Gig Customer Service – also known as GigCX!
 This blueprint contains all the components you need to implement Limitless GigCX into your Genesys Cloud organization.

-This blueprint will cover the flowing areas:
+This blueprint will cover the following areas:

 - Limitless GigCX
 - Connecting To Limitless SmartCrowd